Geography of Italy

 The geography of Italy includes the description of all the physical geographical elements of Italy.
 Italy, whose territory largely coincides with the homonymous geographical region, is located in southern Europe and comprises the long, boot-shaped Italian Peninsula crossed by the Apennines, the southern side of Alps, the large plain of the Po Valley and some islands including Sicily and Sardinia.
 Italy is part of the Northern Hemisphere.
-Two of the Pelagie Islands (Lampedusa and Lampione) are located on the African continent.
+Two of the Pelagian Islands (Lampedusa and Lampione) are located on the African continent.

 The total area of Italy is 301,230 km2, of which 294,020 km2 is land and 7,210 km2 is water.
 It lies between latitudes 35° and 47° N, and longitudes 6° and 19° E. Italy borders Switzerland (698 km), France (476 km), Austria (404 km) and Slovenia (218 km).
 San Marino (37 km) and Vatican City (3.4 km) are enclaves.
 The total border length is 1836.4 km.
 Including islands, Italy has a coastline of 7,900 km on the Adriatic Sea, Ionian Sea, Tyrrhenian Sea, Ligurian Sea, Sea of Sardinia and Strait of Sicily.

 The Italian geographical region, in its traditional and most widely accepted extent, has an area of approximately 324,000 km2, which is greater than the area of the entire Italian Republic (301,230 km2).
 The Italian geographical region also includes territories that are sovereign parts of Croatia, France, Slovenia and Switzerland, as well as the four small independent states of the Principality of Monaco, the Republic of Malta, the Republic of San Marino and the Vatican City State (the Holy See).